The Major Battle Between the Sexes

 Should the toilet seat be left up or down?
 Of course, it's not really about a seat, it's about control.
 The toilet seat is one area where some women can feel in control over their mates, and, however unreasonable, insist on having their way.
 A guy walks in the bathroom and raises or lowers the seat as needed, without saying a word about it or making it an issue.

-The solution is so simple: Install urinals in the home.
+A better solution is so simple: Install urinals in the home.
 A urinal allows a man to pee standing up and both genders use the toilet for sitting - the lid stays down.

 Better urinal placement